-2.4.1 A graduate of the program must be capable of meeting the dental health needs of the public as a specialist in orthodontics and dentofacial orthopedics.
-Sufficient opportunity for the development of competency in the specialty of orthodontics and dentofacial orthopedics must be provided.
-There must be a sufficient supply of patients with disorders requiring a wide variety of orthodontics and dentofacial orthopedics services in order to provide adequate clinical experience.
-Accordingly, the graduate must be capable of diagnosing and treating oral conditions or malocclusions as defined by the scope of the specialty.
-Clinical experience must be such as to produce a graduate who can assume the level of professional responsibility appropriate to the specialty practice of orthodontics and dentofacial orthopedics and provide those services usually provided in the practice of orthodontics and dentofacial orthopedics.
+A graduate of the program must be capable of meeting the dental health needs of the public 2.4.1 as a specialist in endodontics.
+Sufficient opportunity for the development of competency in the specialty of endodontics must be provided.
+There must be a sufficient supply of patients with disorders requiring a wide variety of endodontics services in order to provide adequate clinical experience.
+Accordingly, the graduate must be capable of diagnosing and treating oral disease as defined by the scope of the specialty.
+Clinical experience must be such as to produce a graduate who can assume the level of professional responsibility appropriate to the specialty practice of endodontics and provide those services usually provided in the practice of endodontics.

 - a.
 Describe how the program manages patient assignment. - b.
-Describe how resident's clinical experiences are monitored. - c.
-Describe how the program ensures that each resident is provided with sufficient experiences to develop competency within the contemporary scope of the practice of orthodontics and dentofacial orthopedics.
+Describe how resident's clinical experiences and outcomes are monitored. - c.
+Describe how the program ensures that each resident is provided with sufficient experiences to develop competency within the contemporary scope of endodontic practice.